Home care

 People with dementia and their families often need extra support to face a variety of challenges in their daily lives.

-The development project for social support due to dementia is designed to relieve the burden of home care for people with dementia and improve the quality of life for them and members of their families.
+Social support due to dementia is intended to relieve the burden of home care for people with dementia and improve the quality of life for them and members of their families.

 Staff at the Centers provide information about integrated home care services at 411 9600.